awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.rds.md

 **Note**
 For learning purposes or test environments, you can use Elastic Beanstalk to add a DB instance\.
 For production environments, you can create a DB instance outside of your Elastic Beanstalk environment to decouple your environment resources from your database resources\.
-This way, when you terminate your environment, the DB instance isn’t deleted\.
+This way, when you terminate your environment, the DB instance isn't deleted\.
 An external DB instance also lets you connect to the same database from multiple environments and perform [blue\-green deployments](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.CNAMESwap.html)\.
 For instructions, see [Using Elastic Beanstalk with Amazon RDS](AWSHowTo.RDS.md)\.

 **Topics**
 + [Adding a DB instance to your environment](#dotnet-rds-create)